Cross-Dimensional Exciton Coupling in Quantum Dot - Carbon Nanotube Hybrid Thin Films: Results and discussion

 \subsection{Optical properties of the CNTs}

-Radial breathing modes in mixed-chirality sample contain signals from several nanotube chiralities and we need to perform chiral identification first (Fig. \ref{FIG:CNT_RR}a).
+We next record resonant Raman spectra of the CNT species in the pristine and hybrid films and identify individual chiralities, since mixed-chirality samples contain signals from several CNT chiralities (Fig. \ref{FIG:CNT_RR}a).
 Figures \ref{FIG:CNT_RR}b and c compare the Raman spectra of QD-CNTs-h and CNTs, respectively, both excited at \SI{1.9}{eV}.
-At first glance it may seem that the positions of the peaks are shifting, however, that is not possible since the RBM frequency is constant and is linked to CNT diameter \cite{Maultzsch2005a}.
-Instead, we see different nanotube chiralities being in resonance.
-We break down the Raman spectrum into several peaks according to the Kataura plot \cite{Maultzsch2005a,Gordeev2017}.
-Individual RBM components are shown in Figure \ref{FIG:CNT_RR}b,c.
-The distribution of the components and their relative intensities are different between CNT and the CNT-QD hybrid, originating from a change in resonant conditions.
-We then perform the same procedure for all Raman spectra shown in Figure \ref{FIG:CNT_RR}a and construct resonant Raman profiles.
+Although the overall RBM envelope differs between the two samples, the dominant effect is not a substantial shift of the RBM frequencies themselves, but a redistribution of intensity among individual RBM components.
+This behavior reflects altered resonance conditions for different nanotube chiralities after incorporation of QDs. \cite{Maultzsch2005a}.
+We break down the Raman spectrum into individual RBM peaks according to the Kataura plot \cite{Maultzsch2005a,Gordeev2017}, with shown in Figure \ref{FIG:CNT_RR}b,c.
+The relative weights of these components differ between the pristine and hybrid films, indicating that the QD-induced interaction selectively modifies the resonant Raman response of CNT excitons with different transition energies.

-We observe a shift of the resonant Raman profile of the CNTs in a hybrid system.
-At first we examine the \SI{159}{\per\cm}.
-The resonant Raman profile of the pristine sample is shown in Figure \ref{FIG:RR_2P}a, using a fit with Eq. \ref{EQ:RCst} we obtain a transition energy of \SI{1.69}{eV}, as marked by a vertical black line.
-The RR profile of the hybrid system is shown in Figure \ref{FIG:RR_2P}b for the same RBM mode.
-We observe a red-shift of the resonance and a higher broadening, yet there is no dd transfer resonance $E^{+}$ since the QD resonance is relatively far, see vertical line in Figure \ref{FIG:RR_2P}b.
-We find the $E^{-}$ energy by fitting the profile by Eq. \eqref{EQ:RC2} and find \SI{1.69}{eV}.
-It is shifted towards lower energies by 38 meV from the pristine position, as predicted by our dd coupling theory.

-The resonant Raman profile is altered by the dd coupling when the excitonic states are close in energy.
-We pick the RBM mode at \wn{187} highlighted in Figure \ref{FIG:CNT_RR}b.
-Figure \ref{FIG:RR_2P}c shows RR profile of this mode in the pristine film, where we find a broad resonance with low intensity.
-The resonance energy is at \SI{1.86}{eV} very close to the $E_{QD}$ at \SI{1.83}{eV}, and we can expect strong dd coupling effects.
-The RR profile of the hybrid system is shown in Figure \ref{FIG:RR_2P}d, it is up to 7.5 times more intense.
-Moreover it seems to be split into two parts with reduced broadening.
-These effects can be reproduced by the dd coupling theory.

-We obtain the coupling parameter by fitting the experimental RR profiles.
-The line in Figure \ref{FIG:RR_2P}d represents a fit by \eqref{EQ:RC1} that nicely reproduces the asymmetric line-shape of the resonance.
-The model parameters are $A_{QD}=$ \SI{0.15}{eV\squared}, $A_{CNT}=$ \SI{0.096}{eV\squared}, and $M=0.85$.
-We plug these parameters in the Eq. \eqref{EQ:Rab} and obtain the 110 meV Rabi splitting $2\Omega$.
-The CNTs exciton splits into two parts $E^+$ and $E^-$ at \SI{1.88}{eV} and for $E^-$ is \SI{1.76}{eV}, as determined by Eq. \eqref{EQ:RC2}.
-The splitting energies are marked in Figure \ref{FIG:CNT_RR}d by vertical red lines.
-The difference of the splitting energies results confirms the Rabi splitting $E^+- E^-$ of \SI{120}{meV}.